tdwg/website/conferences/2023/instructions-for-editors/index.md

 ## Communication with authors

-Only the Volume editors will communicate with authors. _No one else should use the `Send feedback` button_.
-Communications should be constructive and civil.
+Only the [Volume editors](#volume-editors) (VE) will communicate with authors. _No one else should use the `Send feedback` button_.

+Although only VE will communicate with submitting authors via the `Send feedback` button in ARPHA, authors will see all comments made by session editors on their abstracts.
+If session editors have additional observations not included in the comments (generally of a more global nature), please make sure these are communicated to the SC for recording in the notes on the ATS or sent directly to the VE before feedback is sent to authors.
+Please be constructive and civil in all comments concerning authors.
+Remember TDWG's [Code of Conduct](/about/code-of-conduct/).

 ### Steps to sending feedback

-Clicking the `Send Feedback` button brings up a Technical Evaluators feedback form with default answers in the affirmative to which you may make changes (recommend ignoring this form as it can cause confusion with authors later).
+When the VE clicks the `Send Feedback` button, it brings up a Technical Evaluators feedback form with default answers in the affirmative to which you may make changes (recommend ignoring this form as it can cause confusion with authors later).
 Click `Save and Proceed` to bring up a default email to the submitting author to which a customized message may be added.

 As authors are often unfamiliar with how the editing process works, create a template you can grab and customize as desired.
 It may include the following:
 - Typically this should encourage authors to accept changes they agree with, but keep track changes on if they continue to add/change content so that you can easily see other changes they may make to the document.